How To Read Emotions In Text Messages Without Overthinking

 Mindfulness helps by showing you what is happening in your body before you make a claim about someone else’s mind.
 The message is one input; your reaction is another.

 The body check.
-Notice tight chest, clenched jaw, heat in the face, stomach tension, or shoulders rising.
-These signals often appear before the thought “they’re mad at me.”
+Notice a tight chest, heat in the face, a clenched mouth, stomach tension, or heavy legs.
+These signals can arrive before the thought “they’re mad at me,” especially when rain is tapping the glass and your attention is already worn thin.

 The story label.
 Say, “The text says this; my mind is adding this.”
 That small distinction can prevent a fast accusation.